 The earlier you give CPR to a person in cardiac arrest, the greater their chance of survival as this keeps oxygenated blood flowing to the brain and heart until defibrillation or other advanced care can restore normal heart function.

-We will be running sessions throughout the year in your community throughout Lincolnshire so look out for details.
-If you are happy to host a CPR event in your business or community, please get in touch – email email@example.com or call 01507 525 999
+We are still really keen to keep the momentum going and train more people across the county into 2018 and beyond.
+If you are interested in hosting a CPR event in your business or community, please get in touch – email email@example.com or call 01507 525 999

-If you’ve had a CPR event in your community and want to be counted in the 10,000 lifesavers, please add your totals to the following form – https://www.surveymonkey.co.uk/r/LIVESCPR
+If you’ve had a CPR event in your community and want to be counted in the campaign numbers, please add your totals to the following form – https://www.surveymonkey.co.uk/r/LIVESCPR